mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol.md

     |<--- SCONE -----|                |
     |                |                |
 ~~~

+A network element that receives a SCONE packet from a client with the forward
+bit set to 1 MUST forward the packet.
+A network element that receives a SCONE
+packet with the forward bit set to 0 MAY drop it.

 The QUIC client must be able to distinguish the end-to-end QUIC version 1 or 2
 packets and SCONE packets.
 The QUIC server does not need to be SCONE-aware as